-How can we build our resilience?
+How can you build your resilience?

-Resiliency isn’t a trait that people either have or don’t have.
+Resilience isn’t a trait that you either have or don’t have.
 Like any skill, resilience can be developed, it just takes some practice.
 So if you aren't as resilient as you'd like to be, you can build on your existing skills to become more so.
 There are some simple things you can do that can make a big difference.
 For example, moderate exercise, maintaining a healthy diet, and getting plenty of good quality sleep and some ‘me time’ are great things to start with.